About Hives and Swelling

 Angioedema is similar to urticaria with the main difference being a swelling in the lower level of the skin.
 This may include lips, tongue, throat, eyes, legs and gastrointestinal tract.
 The etiology is thought to be very similar as well.
 However, there are rare cases of angioedema that run in families and this is called hereditary angioedema.

 Hives and swelling treatment options most often include antihistamines and corticosteroid medications, plus lifestyle modifications to help you avoid allergens and other hives and swelling triggers.
 Epinephrine (adrenaline) injections may be prescribed for more severe hives and swelling.

 At Allergy & Asthma Specialists of North Florida, our experienced allergists will go over your history of hives and swelling symptoms and family history.
 They will also recommend appropriate diagnostic and treatment options.
-If you suffer from hives or swelling, call us to schedule an appointment at one of our four Jacksonville area allergy & asthma clinics on St John’s Bluff Blvd., the Westside, in Mandarin or in Orange Park in neighboring Clay County.
+If you suffer from hives or swelling, call us to schedule an appointment at one of our four Jacksonville area allergy & asthma clinics on St John’s Bluff Blvd., the Northside, in Mandarin or in Orange Park in neighboring Clay County.